-For the normal hierarchy we have \cite{rneu}
+For the normal hierarchy, we have

-and for the inverted hierarchy \cite{rneu}
+and for the inverted hierarchy:

-Thus, using eqs.(\ref{dato}) the factor $ \cal F $ takes the values
+Thus, using Eqs.(\ref{dato}) the factor $ \cal F $ takes the values

-Inserting these numbers in the equation of state today eq.(\ref{3nu3}) yields values for $ w(0) $ in strong disagreement with the data unless we fine tune $ z_S \simeq z_F $.
-Since there is no reason to have such equality, we conclude that the vacuum of the two heavier neutrinos must not contribute to the dark energy.
-Their quantum vacuum must dissipate as discussed in sec. \ref{estneu}.
+Inserting these numbers in the equation of state today Eq.(\ref{3nu3}) yields values for $ w(0) $ in strong disagreement with the data unless we fine tune $ z_S \simeq z_F $.
+Because there is no reason to have such equality, we conclude that the vacuum of the two heavier neutrinos must not contribute to the dark energy.
+Their quantum vacuum must dissipate as discussed in Section \ref{estneu}.